-She never used to think about sweating, now she was thinking about his, and her sweat as she weaved down Burnaby Street praying for an intervention until she could talk with Jenna about this boyfriend thing.
+She never used to think about sweating, now she was thinking about his and her sweat as she weaved down Burnaby Street praying for an intervention.
+She really needed to talk with Jenna about this boyfriend thing.

 “Maddie!”
 Kevin hollered.
 “Look out!”

 Maddie saw the momma skunk and her two kits scurry under the parked car.
-Boarding downhill she had enough speed to miss the spray.
+Boarding down the hill she had enough speed to miss the spray.
 Just behind her, Kevin got caught.

 “Where’s Kevin?
-I thought you two were an item,” said Jenna, doing her forest sprite dance in front of her.
+I thought you two were an item,” Jenna said, dancing in front of her.

 “He got sprayed coming down the hill.”

 “Bloody skunks!
 When did something so cute get to be such a bother?
 Where is he now?”

 “Alright then!
 Tell me everything,” said Jenna pretending to be taking notes.

 “What’s going on with you and Kevin?
 Is he your boyfriend?
 O!
 M!
 G!
 Your face is redder than your hair!
 He kissed you didn’t he!
 I told you he liked you like that!
 Was I right or was I right?” she asked, adding a leggy twirl to her know-it-all opinion before turning back and continuing to probe her.
 “Did you kiss him back?”

 With hands on her hips, Jenna straddled the sidewalk blocking Maddie’s continuance.
 “But what?”